A new Ultra-Sil product, the Dry Day Pack, adds a waterproof roll-top closure for protecting your goods inside.

 To be sure, there are some big compromises with the minimal design: You can feel hard items pressing on your back through the fabric.
 The thin, unpadded shoulder straps are comfortable only up to a certain weight — maybe 20 pounds if you grit it.
 There is no hip belt or sternum strap.

 But as a backup backpack, this is a neat innovation.
 The roll-top closure is a great upgrade to an already worthy and unique mini backpack product.
-Look for the Sea to Summit Ultra-Sil Dry Daypack in stores later this year.
+It’s available now for $55.